lepz0r/minoflat/README.md

 <sup>2</sup> PPA only available for Ubuntu / deriveratives

 # Installation
-Copy `.minoflat` directory, `.Xresources` and `.Xresources.d` directory to your home directory (`~`) and some configurations in `.config` to `~/.config` or you can copy all files in this directory to your home directory
+Copy `.minoflat` directory, `.Xresources` `.Xresources.d` and `minoflatrc.d` directory to your home directory (`~`) and some configurations in `.config` to `~/.config` or you can copy all files in this directory to your home directory

 # Configuration
-You can change the configuration in `~/.config/minoflat/config` but currently is only for accent color
+You can change the configuration in `~/.config/minoflat/config`
+* `accent-color` : Change accent color
+* `opacity` : Change opacity for some element (currently for rofi only)
+* `terminal` : Change terminal

 # User scripts
 `~/.minoflatrc.before` and every scripts in `~./minoflatrc.before.d` will be executed before minoflat's init script\
 `~/.minoflatrc` and every scripts in `~/.minoflatrc.d` will be executed after minoflat's init script

 # Shortcuts
-This will work with all supported wms, media control can also be controlled with media keys\
+This will work with all supported wms, media control can also be controlled with media keys, all WM use their default bindings\
 \
 Music :
 * Super+F5 : Previous track